Compare whole-genome and exome sequencing

 While this method is commonly associated with sequencing human genomes, the scalable, flexible nature of next-generation sequencing (NGS) technology makes it equally useful for sequencing any species, such as agriculturally important livestock, plants, or disease-related microbes.

 Unlike focused approaches such as exome sequencing or targeted resequencing, which analyze a limited portion of the genome, whole-genome sequencing delivers a comprehensive view of the entire genome.
-It is ideal for discovery applications, such as identifying causative variants and novel genome assembly.
+It is ideal for discovery applications, including identifying causative variants and novel genome assembly.

 Whole-genome sequencing can detect single nucleotide variants, insertions/deletions, copy number changes, and large structural variants.
 Due to recent technological innovations, the latest genome sequencers can perform whole-genome sequencing more efficiently than ever.